What are the goals of the AAA publishing program?

-Developing a five year plan is a little overwhelming.
-Are there any resources available to help section leadership with their five-year plans?
+What resources were available to help section leadership author or are available to guide a revised five-year plan?

-We encourage you to reach out to AAA Publishing Director Oona Schmid with any questions, clarifications about the process, and more information about the five-year plans.
-Oona is happy to review any draft proposals that arrive by April 18, 2014.
-Oona circulated one example of a five-year publishing plan on February 13, 2014 that you can emulate or even adapt if you'd like.
+We encouraged you to reach out to AAA Publishing Director Oona Schmid with any questions, clarifications about the process, and more information about the five-year plans.
+Oona reviewed any draft proposals that arrived by April 18, 2014.
+Oona circulated one example of a five-year publishing plan on February 13, 2014 that sections could emulate or even adapt.

 - Portfolio report by Raym Crow, October 2012.